hiroshiban/StereogramFromHeightField/README.md

 **~/StereogramFromHeightField/heightfield2RDS/generateRDS.m.**

 Please simply run it and see whether you can get the RDS from a height field map contained.
 Please note that, it is not a function but a simple *MATLAB* script, while all the required files are included in this repository, you may have to change some parameters.
 For instance, if you want to use your own height-field map, Please change #line 22 if you want to process your own height field map.
 You can also manipulate noise levels in the RDS by changing ***noise_ratio, noise_mean,*** and ***noise_sd*** parameters around #line 50-.
-Also, please note that, to reduce a computational load, any dot density (per deg^2) bias are not considered to be corrected in this sample codes.
+Also, please note that, to reduce a computational load, any dot density (#dots per deg^2) bias are not considered to be corrected in this sample codes.

 **Reference**